goodonone/celebrity-health-fitness-video-subscription/README.md

 ## Cart Page

 The cart in this project was designed to be stored in Local Storage.
-[The original intent was to store the cart in the backend, this is currently In-Development]
+The original intent was to store the cart in the backend, this feature is currently [In-Development].
+For the Paid Tiers, the Proceed To Checkout button is just Checkout and on cliking it, the purchase is completed with the Card number on file.
+For the free First Tier, the Proceed to Checkout takes the customer through the process of inputting their information into the Form and then completing their purchase.
+Again, we can mount a customizable Credit Card Form directly into this page for seamless and secure payments.

+### Cart View

 ![Design Cart View for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Store/CartView.jpg)

+### Empty Cart View

 ![Design Empty Cart View for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Store/CartEmptyView.jpg)

-#### The Checkout button for the paid tiers immediately processes the purchase with the Card on file.
+### Checkout For Paid Tiers Confirmation Message

 ![Design Checkout Free Tier for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Store/CheckoutPaidTiersView.jpg)

 #### The First Tier being free, we need to take the customer through the checkout process where they input their payment info to complete the purchase.
+We reuse the same Multi-Page form contextually to remove unnecessary steps, with a different set of Progress Tracker Icons to cover only 2 steps, instead of the 5 from the Sign-Up Form.

 ![Design Payment Free Tier Payment for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Store/CheckoutPageFreeTierView.jpg)

 #### Confirmation for First Tier Checkout
 ![Design Confirmation Free Tier for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Store/CheckoutFreeTierView.jpg)

 ## Cart Page Responsive

-### Cart Page Responsive
 <img src ="finalProject/Design/Screenshots/Store/CartResponsive.jpg" width=50% height=50%>

 ### Checkout For Paid Tiers View